Consensys/quorum-signer-plugin-for-hashicorp-vault/README.md

 ```

 ## Quickstart
-> Note: Starting the Vault server in dev mode requires very little setup and is useful for experimentation/testing.
-It is insecure and does not persist data between restarts so should not be used for production.
+> This quickstart uses the `vault` dev server.
+The dev server is quick and easy to set up but should not be used for production.
+>
+> The dev server does **not**:
+>    * persist data between restarts
+>    * encrypt HTTP communications with TLS
+>
+>    For more advanced Vault topics (such as configuring storage, TLS, and approle token renewal) see the [Vault docs](https://www.vaultproject.io/docs).

 ```shell
 make